DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 * use the base64decode static function in Message templates
 * use a python callout and the base64 module
-* use a JS callout and a base64 module
+* use a JS callout and a JS polyfill base64 module

-...but most of those ways treat the decoded thing as a _string_.
+...but those ways treat the decoded thing as a _string_.
+That won't work if the encoded thing is a PDF file, or some other binary octet-stream that cannot be encoded as a string.

 This callout does not do that.
+You can decode from a base64 string into an octet-stream.
-That's one reason you may want to use this callout, in lieu of those builtin capabilities.
+That's that main reason you may want to use this callout, in lieu of those builtin capabilities.

 Another reason is that the encoding on this callout supports base64url.

 ## Disclaimer